carlogithub/Presentazioni/template/md/sidebox/PITCHME.md

 @snapend

 @snap[north-east template-note text-gray]
-Sidebox with image body template.
+Sidebox with image body template (is this the snow man?).
 @snapend